awaisqarni2/Spotify-Clone/README.md

 # Spotify-Clone
-Using HTML and CSS Responsive for Tablet or Laptop Screen, click below link to see final result: https://awaisspotifyclone.netlify.app/
+Using HTML and CSS Responsive for Tablet or Laptop Screen, click on link to see final result: https://awaisspotifyclone.netlify.app/